distrochooser/distrochooser/CONTRIBUTING.md

 Please note that there will no discussions with deleted accounts (on PR/ Issues/ Discussions).
 These threads will be closed.

+> Please inform me when you plan to contribute (e. g. in the discussion tab or in an issue), so I can introduce you to caveats/issues and give you hints on how to realize your contribution in the best possible way.
+Thank you!

 # Preparations

 Following documents are important for any contribution in the distrochooser repository